miniBill/witch-awakening/DLCs/Core/Quests.md

 Conflict 1
 Reward 1

 Anyone can just go to the beach or the pool, but with this quest you're ensured for an extra special trip to some manner of swimsuit event, or you could integrate this quest with another to transform that quest into a swimsuit episode by some means, where events are orchestrated such that the other quest occurs with everyone still in their swimsuits.
 Taken on its own however, it means it won't just be a normal day in the water but will incorporate any and all the tropes you think make up the ideal swimsuit episode in how it affects others as well as yourself, in light hearted ways.
-Functionally distinct from "Hot Springs" as hot springs focus on relaxing.
+Functionally distinct from “Hot Springs” as hot springs focus on relaxing.

 Notes:
 + Everyone involved will permanently gain their ideal swimsuit as a form their Garment can take when summoned.